ha-rriz/gov/README.md

 ### ignore this part...

-All assets made by me and troxx (mateusz)
+Most assets made by me and troxx (mateusz)
 His theme uses assets from stock photos.
 Don't know who made them lol.

 Have a nice day